-The bank does not have any subsidiary, associate or joint venture for consolidation purpose and does not have any interest in any insurance company.
+The bank does not have any subsidiary, associate or joint venture for consolidation purpose.
 Thus, disclosures in the document pertain to the Bank as a standalone and independent entity.

-The aggregate amount of capital deficiencies in all subsidiaries not included in the consolidation N.A The aggregate amounts (e.g. current book value) of the bank's total interests in insurance entities, which are risk-weighted N.A
+The aggregate amount of capital deficiencies in all subsidiaries not included in the consolidation N.A The aggregate amounts (e.g. current book value) of the bank's total interests in N.A insurance entities, which are risk-weighted

-II: Capital Structure
+II.
+Capital Structure